NathanKr/my-use-action-state-hook-playground/README.md

 <p>logic - useCustomActionState</p>
 <p>ui - ServerActionState</p></li>
 <li>seperate action state to two :  error : bad  and data : good</li>
+<li>the server action is invoked at lower priorirty using transition, this will allow input fields to be more responsive</li>
 <li>out of the box handle exception in server action</li>
 <li>use typescript interface for Error :